by Bill Borden

 Happy New Year, everyone!

 As usual, we’re ringing in the New Year with a lot of resolutions, new expectations and new goals.
-While we ponder what the government is going to do to “fix” health care and stabilize our economy, we can look at on change that DID happen and is now in effect: a new Good Faith Estimate form and a new HUD-1 Settlement Statement.
+While we ponder what the government is going to do to “fix” health care and stabilize our economy, we can look at on change that DID happen and is

 While change may be good, it is hard to find people in the real estate or mortgage business who are happy with the changes.
 This is a response to an article in REALTOR® Magazine that I found online: